-Moscow, founded in 1147, recently celebrated its 868th birthday.
+Moscow, founded in 1147, recently celebrated its 872nd birthday.
 As the city charges into the 21st century, travelers can expect a gigantic metropolis with multi-cultural arts and architecture to visit.
 Unfortunately, many travelers simply head to Red Square, a few famous boulevards, and then call it a day.
-While all of these common sights are incredible and not to be missed, Moscow offers much more for the researched traveler.
-This guide will take travelers to ancient Muscovy, the Gothic heights of the Soviet Union, and into the artful modern day mosaic of Moscow!
+While these common sights are incredible, Moscow offers much more.
+Traveling to Moscow?
+We’ve put together a list of the best things to do in Moscow, after you’ve hit the usual tourist spots.

 Part science center and part Soviet-Disneyland, the giant exhibition park VDNKh (pronounced vi-dee-en-kah-sh) is now renovated and ready for exploration.
 Situated in Northeast Moscow, the park was originally designed to portray the wonders of Soviet scientists and architects, but as the empire began to fall, the park too began to crumble away.
 In the past few years, the park has been touched up, revitalized, and enhanced with new walkways so that locals and tourists can easily trek around the stunning displays of Soviet architecture.
 Lenin statues stand in front of pillared buildings, golden fountains surround giant stars, and numerous concerts and events make VDNKh one of Moscow’s most interesting year-round parks.